-I even purchased my first selfie stick to give myself a few more creative possibilites to make them more artistic.
+I even purchased my first selfie stick to give myself a few more creative possibilities to make them more artistic.

 I've researched the topic extensively.
-To be strictly labeled a selfie a photo must be taken while you are holding the camera/cell phone camera in your hand or with a selfie monopod.
+Ha Ha.
+No, really I have!
+To be strictly labeled a selfie, a photo must be taken while you are holding the camera/cell phone camera in your hand or with a selfie monopod.

 If more than one person is in the photo, the camera must be held by one of the subjects in the photo and it is called a group selfie.
 When someone jumps into or is included unintentionally in the selfie, it is called photo bombing.

 Self portraits, on the other hand are usually created without camera in hand, often by using a tripod or nearby table.
 The self portrait is always a photo of you, just you by yourself.

 It often involves more time and more meticulous posing, sometimes exploring inner emotions, and usually less frequent sharing of most of the photos you take.